The Cultural Codes Behind Retro Football Kits: From White Football Kits to Technical Masterpieces

 4. Aerodynamics under the arm: The science behind retro mesh fabrics

-Many old white football jerseys had coarse mesh inserts under the arms – not only for ventilation, but also for better freedom of movement.
+Many old white football jerseys They had coarse mesh inserts under the arms – not only for ventilation, but also for better freedom of movement.
 Today, manufacturers like Adidas test these designs in wind tunnels and find:

 ◼ Advantages: Less air resistance during sprints.